We’ve had some major news stories about MA Plans overcharging lately. What exactly are they about?

 But according to the lawsuit, both plans knew that up to 80 percent of these additional codes were bogus or rather, unsubstantiated.

 The lawsuit indicated that this cost us over 40 million dollars from 2009 to 2010.
-Now the two MA plans will pay over 16 million dollars for the allegations of risk adjustment fraud.
-Additionally, they’ll pay 15 million dollars for the allegations of improper territory expansion.
+Now the two MA plans will pay over 32 million dollars for the allegations of risk adjustment fraud and improper territory expansion.

-Under the False Claims Act, Dr. Sewell’s estate will also get between 15 and 25 percent of the more than 32 million dollar settlement.
+Under the False Claims Act, Dr. Sewell’s estate will also get between 15 and 25 percent of the more than 32 million dollar settlement for the MA plans overcharging.

 And, this isn’t the only story about Medicare over billing.
 The Justice Department is now accusing United Health Group of improperly increasing risk scores.
 That means it might have overcharged Medicare by more than $1 billion over the last ten years.
 We will wait and see how that lawsuit plays out.by